Employers Must Follow Federal &

 The Ramos Law employment attorneys understand that wage theft and exploitation are certainly not problems confined to just one type or class of employee.
 For this reason, we make it our practice to act as both a compassionate ear and a strong voice for Colorado’s exploited workers.
 We can help you find out if federal and state laws apply to your wage and hour situation and fight to get you your unpaid wages.

 You work hard.
 You deserve to be paid for the hours you work.
 If you think you have not been paid proper wages and overtime, we want to help you.
-Put our expertise in employment law to work for you.
-Contact us at (303) 731-4477 for a no-cost, no-obligation evaluation of your situation.
+Contact our team at Ramos Law today.